5 Ways to Transfer Photos from iPhone to SD Card

 Step 1.
 Connect your iPhone and computer to the same Wi-Fi network.

 Step 2.
-Open Documents app on your iPhone and tap on Connect to Computer.
+Open the Documents app on your iPhone and tap on Connect to Computer.
 Then your iPhone will generate a code.

 Step 3.
 On your computer, visit https://docstransfer.com/ on a browser and enter the code on your iPhone.
 Then your iPhone and computer are connected wirelessly.

 Step 4.
 Then insert your SD card into a card reader and connect to the computer.
-Copy the photos from computer to your SD card.
+Copy the photos from the computer to your SD card.

 • It's free to use.